uhm-coe/authorizer/readme.txt

 == Changelog ==

+= 2.6.11 =
+* Fix for CAS logins redirecting to the redirect_to param of wp-login.php.
+* Fix for redirect after CAS logout on some CAS servers requiring whitelisted services (add a trailing slash to the logout service param).

 = 2.6.10 =
 * Allow multiple whitelisted domains under Google Hosted Domain.
 Props Michael K. for the suggestion!
 * Drop php-mcrypt library dependency (use openssl library instead since mcrypt is deprecated as of PHP 7.1).